erlmoney/erlcash/README.md

 ## Erlang versions supported

-Epool officially supports OTP release 17 and later.
+ErlCash officially supports OTP release 17 and later.

-Development of Epool takes place using a OTP 19.3 release and tests are done on:
+Development of ErlCash takes place using a OTP 19.3 release and tests are done on:
 - 17.5
 - 18.3
 - 19.3
 - 20.0

-Unofficially you may be able to use Epool with older Erlang versions.
+Unofficially you may be able to use ErlCash with older Erlang versions.
 No guarantee included.

 ## Dependencies